zeldaret/oot-vc/README.md

 Supported versions:

 - `oot-j`: The Legend of Zelda: Ocarina of Time (Wii Virtual Console) - Japan
+- `oot-u`: The Legend of Zelda: Ocarina of Time (Wii Virtual Console) - North America
+- `oot-e`: The Legend of Zelda: Ocarina of Time (Wii Virtual Console) - Europe/Australia

 Currently the decompilation mainly targets the `oot-j` version.